Hayward, Wisconsin: 2000 census

-Tourism
+Arts and culture

 Hayward is a popular fishing destination because of the many lakes in the area, including Lac Courte Oreilles, Grindstone Lake, Round Lake, Moose Lake, Spider Lake, Windigo Lake, and the Chippewa Flowage, which are known for yielding trophy-sized muskellunge, northern pike, walleye, and smallmouth bass.
 It is also home to the "Quiet Lakes" (Teal, Ghost and Lost Land Lakes), which do not allow water sports.

 The National Fresh Water Fishing Hall of Fame is in Hayward.
-It contains a 143 ft fiberglass musky, the world's largest fiberglass structure.
+It contains a 143 ft fiberglass muskie, the world's largest fiberglass structure.
 Tourists can climb up into the fish's mouth and look over the town, as well as Lake Hayward.
 In addition to fishing, Hayward is also a hot spot for deer hunting, golfing, cross-country skiing, snowmobiling, canoeing, kayaking, horseback riding, and road and mountain biking.

 Sawyer County has over 600 miles of groomed snowmobile trails, including 335 miles that run through county forests and connect with trails in adjoining counties.

 ATV (quad bikes) riding along county forest logging roads is permitted.
-There are 95.7 miles of state-funded ATV trails for winter use and 80.8 miles for summer use.
+About 95.7 miles of state-funded ATV trails are available for winter use and 80.8 miles are for summer use.
 State-owned trails include the Tuscobia Trail (51 miles), which runs from the Flambeau River to the western county line and the Dead Horse Connector (38 miles) in the eastern Flambeau Forest.
 The trail system also connects to 140 miles of trail within the Chequamegon National Forest.
 Hayward allows ATVs on some city roads.